tayylorngo/egg-file-processor/README.md

-# How to Use the EGG File Processor
+# How to Use the EGG File Processor: https://eggfileprocessor.netlify.app/

 This document explains how to use the **EGG File Processor**, a tool designed to process and modify `.xlsx` EGG files with specific grade criteria and report card comments.
 Follow the steps below for a seamless experience.